triviajon/MorseCodeDP/README.md

 # MorseCodeDP

 Hello, this is a quick solution for trying to figure out unspaced morse code.
-It is written using pure dynamic programming, and has a theorized runtime of worst case O(n).
-It will be a little bit slower than expected, due to the .update calls, but O(n) is good enough.
-Enjoy!
+It is written using pure dynamic programming, but still has a runtime of Ω(n2^(n)).
+The problem is that in prefix codes, losing the seperators between coded words makes it extemely difficult to decode.
+Thus, the runtime is enormous **because** the output is enormous, and you cannot do much better than that!
+More detailed analysis soon.

 # Usage